Be Natural

+"Be Natural" is a song recorded by South Korean girl group S.E.S. for their fourth studio album, A Letter from Greenland.
+It was released in conjunction with the album through SM Entertainment on December 22, 2000.
+The song was composed, written, and arranged by SM songwriter Yoo Young-jin.

+Background

+"Be Natural" was one of the two singles promoted for S.E.S.'s fourth studio album A Letter from Greenland, alongside "Show Me Your Love".
+The album was commercially successful in South Korea, where it peaked atop the MIAK monthly album chart in December 2000.
+It sold over 635,000 copies by the end of 2001.
+"Be Natural" was later included on the group's greatest hits album S.E.S.
+Best, which was released in July 2002 in Japan.

+Music video and promotion

+The music video for "Be Natural" features Bada sporting a short haircut and a more tomboyish look.
+In July 2001, the music video was voted the best video of the first half of the year in a survey conducted by Mnet, with 54% of the votes.
+S.E.S. promoted the song on domestic music programs such as Music Camp in March and April 2001.

+Red Velvet version

-"Be Natural" is a remake song recorded by South Korean girl group Red Velvet.
-Originally recorded and released as a single by S.E.S. in 2000, the song was re-recorded by the then-quartet Red Velvet and released by SM Entertainment as a digital single on October 13, 2014.
+"Be Natural" was recorded by South Korean girl group Red Velvet in 2014.
+A cover of the 2000 song by S.E.S. of the same name, it was recorded by the then-quartet Red Velvet and released by SM Entertainment as a digital single on October 13, 2014.
 Written and produced by SM songwriter Yoo Young-jin, the jazz-influenced R&B track was the group's second digital release in 2014, featuring a rap verse from then-SM Rookies Lee Tae-yong, who would later be the leader of South Korean boy group NCT and NCT 127.
 It also marked as their first single to be released under the "Velvet" concept with a drastic change to a mature, more-sultry image, and also the group's last release as a quartet.

 Upon its release, "Be Natural" was regarded as a fan favorite for the group's image and musical diversity.
 The song, however, only managed to peaked at number 33 on the Gaon Digital Chart.
-It fared better on the US Billboard World Digital Songs, becoming the group's second top-ten entry within a year as the song reached a peak of number six on the chart.
+It also peaked at number 6 on the US Billboard World Digital Songs chart.
+It won Best Remake Song at the SBS MTV Best of the Best Awards.